 Let’s start with the most obvious storage solution: stackable bins.
 These are very efficient ways of storing small instruments.
 I personally prefer clear bins so I can easily see what instruments are inside, but I also have storage bins with patterns and holes cut out of the sides that allow me to see their contents.
 If you don’t have transparent storage bins, labels taped to the sides will eliminate the guesswork.
 If you don’t have time to design your own labels, there are a plethora of music educators on Teachers Pay Teachers that have created labels of various themes, colors, and patterns.
 Browse and find the perfect kind for you!

-These storage bins with lids are also helpful in that once you’ve finished a lesson unit that uses certain containers of instruments, you can easily transfer the bins from your cart back into a closet, stacking them up quite neatly until you need them again!
+These storage bins are also helpful in that once you’ve finished a lesson unit that uses certain containers of instruments, you can easily transfer the bins from your cart back into a closet, stacking them up quite neatly until you need them again!

 These smaller storage options are perfect for storing office items, such as binder clips, rubber bands, erasers, paper clips, and the like.
 As you can see, I like to also keep a container with my ‘must have’ personal items: cough drops, hand sanitizer, lotion, and lip balm.
 I keep these small containers on the very top tier of my cart since I utilize that area as my “desk on wheels.”
 This is super handy and practical, as it can be time consuming to search each classroom you teach in and attempt to find basic office products during a lesson.
 Storing your own stash on your cart allows you to have these items right at your fingertips.

-These multi-pocket holders come with a belt strap that goes around the perimeter of the projector and would normally be used to hold dry erase markers, erasers, and other projector related materials.
+These multi-pocket holders come with a belt/strap that goes around the perimeter of the projector and would normally be used to hold dry erase markers, erasers, and other projector related materials.
 On my cart, these projector pockets store teaching items such as my “word wall” and vocal exploration cards, smaller picture cards, and bandages (the see-through pocket and low location on the cart allows students to quickly locate and grab them without my assistance).

 I immediately snatched it up along with this awesome organizational gem:

 Even with all of these options, there’s still one more crucial cart area that many people tend to neglect.
 I’ll cover that in a future blog post, so stay tuned!
+Are there any organizational tools you've found helpful for your cart teaching situation that you currently use?
+Or did any of the above suggested items come as a surprise to you?
+Please let me know and share your thoughts in the comments below!

 Encouraging you to rock as you roll,